mbk-dev/okama/README.md

 # Okama

-_okama_ is a Python package developed for asset allocation and investments portfolio optimization tasks according to Modern Portfolio Theory (MPT).
+_okama_ is a Python package developed for asset allocation and investment portfolio optimization tasks according to Modern Portfolio Theory (MPT).

 The package is supplied with **free** «end of day» historical stock markets data and macroeconomic indicators through API.